 We receive Communion once a month.
 Typically, we receive Communion through intinction.
 You are invited to the front of the space to take a piece of bread (gluten-free available), dip it into the cup (grape juice), and eat immediately while receiving a blessing.

 No matter your age, your membership (if there is one), the form of your baptism, or where you are on the journey with God, a place has been prepared for you at the table.
 So come and be fed!

 Children are always welcome in Worship.
 Even the loud ones.
 We have a prayground set up in the worship space for your restless ones.
 It's a space in the corner with soft toys, books, and lots of coloring opportunities.
 If you're not comfortable having your children in worship, we have qualified volunteers ready to teach your children about the all-encompassing, inclusive love of God!

 We realize that a lot of churches say “all are welcome”, and that doesn’t necessarily mean what it should.
 We want to relay that if you would like us to be your community, we will be.
-We stand firm with the welcome you'll hear at the very beginning of Worship:
+We stand firm with the welcome you'll often hear at the very beginning of Worship: